Gamelog

 Entry 007 - Nov/Dec/Jan

-Animal Crossing: New Horizon, Splatoon 3, Hogwarts Legacy
+Animal Crossing: New Horizons, Splatoon 3, Hogwarts Legacy

 In January, I finally got around to playing Hogwarts Legacy!
 I'm fashionably late to play things, as always.
 Although, in my defense, I was waiting to play it with a friend who only has a Switch.
 The game was released for the Switch (finally) in like, November I think?
 But she didn't end up getting it until late December.
 I was waffling a bit about whether or not I wanted to get it for PC.
 Obviously, PC is the best way to play due to better performance and mod access.
 But, after asking my friend about how it felt to play the game on the Switch, I decided to buy it on the Switch as well.
 The appeal of being able to play in bed was just too strong lmao.
 Overall, I think the performance of the Switch version is pretty decent.
 Honestly, I'm surprised it runs as well as it does.
 There are some issues where textures take a few seconds to load in fully, as well as lag while the game loads new areas.
 The Switch graphics are obviously a little crunchy.
 Not much anti-aliasing to be seen.
 But overall, it runs alright.
 I think the biggest issue for people will be the loading screens to access new areas.
 This is especially noticeable in Hogsmeade, where each building is a separate instance to load.
 On the PC, you can just go in and out of buildings without loading screens.
 This will probably annoy a lot of people.
 However, as someone who grew up playing Morrowind on the Xbox, loading screens do not phase me in the slightest lol.